typelider/helloworld/README.md

 # helloworld
-I hope it will be interecting
+I hope it will be interesting
 I still want